simeononsecurity/simeononsecurity.ch/content/articles/software-testing-strategies-manual-vs-automated/index.en.md

 ### Advantages of Automated Testing

-1. **Efficiency and Speed**: Automated testing can execute a large number of test cases quickly and consistently, reducing the overall testing time.
+1. **Efficiency and Speed**: Automated testing can execute many test cases quickly and consistently, reducing the overall testing time.
 It can run tests overnight or during non-working hours, enabling faster feedback cycles.

 2. **Reusability**: Automated test scripts can be reused across different software releases and builds, saving time and effort.
 Once created, they can be easily executed whenever needed, ensuring consistent and reliable testing.